 - Developing a product/engineering partnership

-- Guiding the team to impactful work
+- Guiding the team towards impactful work

 - Building pace and quality into the delivery process

-- Advocating for technical excellence
+- Championing technical excellence

 I don’t necessarily look for people management outcomes this early.
 Engagement, performance, and progression play out over months or years.
 However, I do expect to see good 1:1 hygiene and signs that the EM is building trust with their direct reports.
 Even in companies with healthy feedback cultures, people tend to give their managers the benefit of the doubt, so I’m looking for a few strong advocates over a unanimous gentle nod.